AnyFetch/developers.anyfetch.com/guides/provider.md

 * `identifier` is a unique identifier you can choose, which can later be used to retrieve or update the document.
 * `document_type` is set to `file` (some providers may use semantic information, for instance "customer".
 Here, we chose not to deal with the complexity: hydration stack will retrieve relevant datas).
 * `no_hydration` is important.
-For now, we've not sent any datas, so we want to skip hydration until sending the real file.
+For now, we've not sent any data, so we want to skip hydration until sending the real file.

 Although not mandatory, we also chose to send `metadatas.path` to improve search relevance and help the hydration getting started the right way.